xinyuzhangxyz/vRouter/Readme.txt

 vRouterClient: the origin whole project
-vRouterService: (temprorarily blank)
-TestApp: a test interface for vRouterService
+TestApp: a test interface for vRouterServer log_jvm.txt: log for the origin vRounterServer on JVM for about 15 mins.
+Maybe provide some vital informations.